When They Used What I Told Them Against Me

-Instead, he began replicating the exact behaviors I had described.
-The same patterns I had trusted him with became tools he used against me.
-That’s when I understood the scope of what was happening.
+He began replicating the exact behaviors I described.
+The same patterns I trusted him with became tools he used against me.
+This was when I understood the scope of what I faced.

-One conversation in June 2022 became a weapon used against me for the next 30 months and counting.
+One conversation in June 2022 became a weapon used against me for 30 months.

 The Setup